sagemath/trac_to_gh/Issue 4856.md

 # Issue 4856: [with patch; needs review] make qasm an optional spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4856

 Original creator: was